tu2-atmanand/Task-Board/README.md

 ### Deleting a Task
 Directly delete unwanted task from the board using the delete Icon.
 The task will aslo be deleted from the parent markdown file.

+### Applying Filters
+Apply Board filters to filter out and see the urgent tasks on the board with ease.
+Filters for Columns coming soon.

+---

 ## Upcoming Features